 “I’ll probably need some stitches.
 But that guy was right about the hospital being far.”

 Aleta looked at the sky for a moment.
 Wally followed where she was gazing and noticed the clouds and feel of the air.
 She looked down at what she was wearing -- a black jacket, dark purple sweater, bluejeans and tennis shoes.
-And then she gazed at Wally, who had on a gray jacket, red t-shirt, jeans and brown boots.
+And then she peered at Wally, who had on a gray jacket, red t-shirt, jeans and brown boots.
 She did not look encouraged.

 “It’s getting colder and I think we’re in for sleet or snow soon,” Aleta said.
 “We better start now.
 Can you keep walking on your own or do you need to lean on me some more?”